 The Padres have been a High-AAA team at best over the last few years, in just about every regard.
 You’ve got young players attempting to make an impact, veteran players trying to spend another summer in the sun, and their best players walking away for greener pastures and bigger contracts.
 The Padres have been a revolving door of guys who can get paid somewhere else and guys who are getting paid too much.

 Before the Myers and Hosmer deals, the biggest contracts handed out by the Padres were Jedd Gyrko ($35M), Jake Peavy ($52M), and James Shields ($75M).
 The returns on those contracts were dismal.
 The Padres are hoping that Myers and Hosmer deals are a change from the norm.

 The other change from the norm is that the Padres have a solid, exciting and potent starting lineup.
 Heading into the 2017 season, a calendar was published with a Padres star player headlining each month.
 One problem.
 Nine months contained ex-Padres players.

-I bought this, because it’s existence made me so happy.
+I bought it, because it’s existence made me so happy.

 Guess what the Padres have this year?
 Enough solid, current Padres to fill an entire yearly calendar.
 They are exciting, even if it appears they don’t have a snowball’s chance in hell.
 This Padres team, unlike the teams in years prior, have the chance to turn some heads and reignite their fan base.
 At the very least, that’s what this Hosmer signing is all about.